Fibroids

 How fibroids are assessed

-Fibroids are usually diagnosed with pelvic ultrasound, which allows detailed assessment of:
+Fibroids are usually diagnosed with pelvic ultrasound.

 Size